Mbed-TLS/TF-PSA-Crypto/docs/architecture/0e-plans.md

 tf-psa-crypto/drivers/builtin/include/mbedtls/psa_util.h: *                      `MBEDTLS_ERR_HMAC_DRBG_xxx` on error.
 ```

 This tells us which error codes are documented in public headers but defined in private headers.
-Note that there are likely to be many error codes that are not specifically documented (or only vaguely, e.g. “a low-level error code”), but in such cases we can change which error is returned in a minor release.
+Note that there are likely to be many error codes that are not specifically documented (or only vaguely, e.g. “a specific X509 or PEM error code”), but in such cases we can change which error is returned in a minor release.

+To fix these cases:

+* Make `MBEDTLS_ERR_OID_BUF_TOO_SMALL` an alias of `PSA_ERROR_BUFFER_TOO_SMALL`.
+* Make `MBEDTLS_ERR_ECP_IN_PROGRESS` an alias of `PSA_OPERATION_INCOMPLETE`.
+* When moving NIST\_KW to the PSA API (https://github.com/Mbed-TLS/mbedtls/issues/9382), for error conditions that are discovered inside `nist_kw.c`, make it return PSA error codes.
+Errors from lower-level functions can just be propagated without conversion.
+* In `psa_util.h`, the documented legacy error code categories are for `mbedtls_psa_get_random`, which is no longer needed.
+See [Shrunk-down `psa_util.h`]((#shrunk-down-psa_utilh)).

+#### Unifying error codes

+Ideally we should unify legacy error codes with PSA error codes that have the same meaning.
+Note that this includes unifying legacy error codes since these tend to be per-module.
+For example, ideally, all `MBEDTLS_ERR_xxx_ALLOC_FAILED` errors would change to `PSA_ERROR_INSUFFICIENT_MEMORY`.

+A legacy error name (`MBEDTLS_ERR_xxx`) can be made an alias for a PSA error: just change `#define MBEDTLS_ERR_xxx -0xNNN` to `#define MBEDTLS_ERR_xxx PSA_ERROR_yyy`. https://github.com/Mbed-TLS/mbedtls/pull/9926 does a few to show that it works.

+See https://github.com/Mbed-TLS/mbedtls/issues/8501 .
+This is beyond the code of 0ε and 4ε, but we may do some of it on an ad hoc basis.

 ## Changes to compilation options